 - 1955 – The Shōrin-ji-ryū Karate-dō Kenkyūkai Renshinkan is established in the Kōrai neighbourhood of Kagoshima City.

-- 1959 – With Tōyama Kanken’s Shūdōkan as its general headquarter, the (old) Zen Nihon Karate-dō Renmei is established.
+- 1956 – The (old) Zen Nihon Karate-dō Renmei is established.
 President Sai Chōkō, vice-presidents Kinjō Hiroshi (Kanbukan) and Konishi Yasuhiro (Shindō Jinen-ryū), advisers Ōtsuka Hironori (Wadō-ryū), Motobu Choki’s student Yamada Tatsuo (Nihon Kenpō), Gima Shinkin (Shōtōkan-ryū) and others.
-On the board of directors was also Tamotsu Isamu (Renshinkan) and others.
+On the board of directors later Tamotsu Isamu (Renshinkan) joined and others.
 Athletes from the Renshinkan and Chitōkai also entered the Bōgu-tsuki competitions.

 - Since the 2nd half of the 1950s – On Okinawa armored sparring matches were carried out apparently with the gear developed by Tamotsu Isamu of Renshinkan Shōrinji-ryū from Kendō protective gear.
 Tamotsu was the contact for Nakamura Shigeru, Nakazato Jōen, and Shimabukuro Zenryō for both the JKF and for Bōgu-tsuki Karate.